Wonder Mike

-Michael Anthony Wright (born April 30, 1957), known professionally as Wonder Mike, is an American rapper and member of the Sugarhill Gang.
-The group was part of the Hip Hop movement in the 1970s and 1980s.
+Michael Anthony Wright (born April 30, 1957), known professionally as Wonder Mike, is an American hip hop recording artist and member of the Sugarhill Gang.
+The group was part of the hip hop movement in the 1970s and 1980s.

 Career

 Wonder Mike is best known for being a member of the Sugarhill Gang, the first hip hop act to produce a record, the 1979 single "Rapper's Delight".